YoutubeTrendingPrediction/YoutubeTrendingPrediction/README.md

 The YouTubeTrends team aims to offer a tool for influencers to have a deeper understanding among future trending topics, popular tags, data for individual videos, which helps them to prepare for their own videos content.
 Meanwhile, sponsers can know where to advertise and maximize the benefits.

+## Website Page

-If you'd like to quickly preview the dashboard, you can visit our dashboard on the web: [YTP Web](https://daucheng.github.io/YTP/)
+If you'd like to quickly preview the dashboard, you can visit by clicking here: [YTP Web](https://daucheng.github.io/YTP/)

 ## Team Members